gfx-rs/wgpu/README.md

 [`python/mozboot/mozboot/util.py`][util].
 However, Firefox uses `cargo vendor` to extract only those crates it actually uses, so the workspace's other crates can have more recent MSRVs.

+The `rust-toolchain` file's value is the `MSRV` required for `deno_webgpu` and `cts_runner`, and not the Firefox MSRV, as these require newer MSRVs than the rest of the codebase due to their dependencies on Deno.

 _Note for Rust 1.64_: The workspace itself can even use a newer MSRV than Firefox, as long as the vendoring step's `Cargo.toml` rewriting